-Types of Properties Available in Spain
+Types of properties available in Spain

-Spain offers many different styles of properties – from brand new, modern apartments and townhouses to villas, cave homes and old fincas.
+Spain offers many different styles of properties – from brand new, modern apartments and townhouses to villas, cave homes and fincas.

-The latest statistics from the Spanish Land Registry – Registradores – indicates that in the last quarter of 2023 there was a stable, but growing, trend of new built properties being bought by foreigners, but still the market skews towards resale properties with 18.48% of sales being new builds and 81.52% being resale properties (previously owned).
+The latest statistics from the Spanish Land Registry – Registradores – indicates that in the last quarter of 2023 there was a stable, but growing, trend of new built properties being bought by foreigners, but still the market skews towards resale properties with 18% of sales being new builds and 82% being resale properties (previously owned).

-New developments vs. resale properties,
+New developments vs. resale properties

 Choosing between buying a property on a new development or a resale in Spain will depend on personal preference, but also on your budget and what you intend using the property for.